groboclown/petronia/docs/architecture.md

 Thus, logging is highly configurable, allowing many different kinds of systems to integrate into it.

-#### Event Bus and Core Events
+#### Event Bus and Base Events

 The heart of Petronia.
 It allows an extreme amount of loose coupling and extensibility by sending messages between components using only the identifier and a message.

-Unlike the other core parts of the system, the event bus is passed between callers, rather than being a global variable.
+Unlike the other base and core parts of the system, the event bus is passed between callers, rather than being a global variable.

 The event bus incorporates several components: